spiral/docs/odm/basics.md

 }
 ```

-> You can also use method `getCursor` of your collection to make

 ##### DocumentCursor
 The provided instance of `DocumentCursor` wraps the top of the `MongoCursor` and provides support for lazy creation of the collection documents (no entity cache is used).
 As a result, you can iterate over a huge amount of Documents without any significant memory usage.
 Also you can access the `MongoCursor` functionality: